 - Get to know them.
 Build a strong professional relationship which will then allow more honest and open conversations;

 - Even though it can be tempting, resist challenging abuse directly in the very early stages of engagement, this will put up an immediate barrier which you may not be able to overcome.

 Services available in Sheffield for Perpetrators of Domestic Abuse

-- Strengthening Families Team – Domestic abuse key workers across the city working whole family to reduce impact of domestic abuse on victims and their children;
+- Strengthening Families Domestic Abuse Team – Domestic abuse key workers across the city offer consultations to support whole family working to reduce impact of domestic abuse on victims and their children;

-- Caring Dads Parenting Programme – for more information email Lydia.firstname.lastname@example.org;
+- Caring Dads Parenting Programme – for more information email Lauren.firstname.lastname@example.org / email@example.com;

-- Inspire to Change – county wide voluntary domestic abuse perpetrator programme for those not in the criminal justice system www.inspiretochange.co.uk;
+- Inspire to Change – county wide voluntary domestic abuse perpetrator programme for those not in the criminal justice system;

 - Advanced Social Work Practitioners linked to Strengthening Families Domestic Abuse project are located in each Social Care team;